Skip to content

 Medium Sized Case for Longer Trips

-For some trips a medium sized case is essential.
-A hard sided case is essential if you want to ensure your clothes and belongings arrive in one piece.
+For some trips a medium-sized case is essential.
+A hard-sided case is also essential if you want to ensure your clothes and belongings arrive in one piece.
 They will also protect your luggage from the rain which can quickly soak your clothes if it is heavy and your case is exposed to the elements on the luggage truck.

 Lightweight cases are great, and again 4 wheels will make it easier to move around.
 A zipped compartment will make it easier to store clothes, either in packing cubes or rolled, as you will be able to get more clothes in that way.